firstname.lastname@example.org | 01484 472911

 Sara has a particular interest in how students engage with feedback to support their learning.
-She is in the process of completing her Doctorate in Education.
+She holds a Doctorate in Education.

 Eastburn, S., Ousey, K. and Rippon, M. (2015) ‘A review of blisters caused by wound dressing components: can they impede post-operative rehabilitation and discharge?’
 International Journal of Orthopaedic and Trauma Nursing .
 ISSN 1878-1241

 Holt, J., Coates, C., Cotterill, D., Eastburn, S., Laxton, J., Mistry, H. and Young, C. (2010) ‘Identifying common competences in health and social care: An example of multi-institutional and inter-professional working’ Nurse Education Today , 30 (3), pp. 264-270.
 ISSN 0260-6917

 Eastburn, S (2009) ‘Do students really learn from formative assessment and formative feedback?’.
 In: Education in a changing environment, 15th-16th September 2009, Salford, UK